ivanbalashov239/awesome-hidetray/README.md

 # Hide systray
-# You can show tray only when your panel under the mouse
+# You can show tray when your panel under the mouse

 	tray = hidetray({revers = true})
 	hidetray:show(1)